 But Ajit would not listen, and Rita gave in.
 They had breakfast after half an hour and Ajit and Rita got into their cars and drove off to their office and studio respectively.

 Soon Rita began noticing a marked change in Ajit’s behaviour.
 Earlier he used to be extremely gentle and caring when they made love.
 Now he was extremely brutal.
 There was no passion in their lovemaking.
 He often came home drunk, and he had an insatiable thirst for sex.
+If she refused, he would force himself on her.
 Many times, she tried to initiate conversations about his behaviour, but he was never patient enough to listen.
 Rita wondered if he would change his ways if she gave him time.
 But that was not to be.
 As the days wore on, he just got worse.
 He played all kinds of nasty tricks on her.

 She decided to visit the head priest in the Adyar church and explain the matter to him and ask for his advice.
 But she wanted to do that without telling Ajit.
 The next Monday she told the music director of her studio that she will not be available for the next two weeks.
 She wanted to solve this problem before she resumed work.
 She then proceeded to the Adyar church and parked her car outside.